nevillejackson/Unix/initdiversity/antixid.md

 ##### Installation #####
 I downloaded the file `antiX-23.2_init-diversity_x64_20250525.iso`, about 3 minutes... they have a good fast download site.
  I installed it in a VM (virt-manager), using Generic Linux 2022, 8000Mb, 4CPU's, 50 Gb virtual disk.
-Virt-manager brings up the following screen wherre you choose which to install.
+Virt-manager brings up the following screen where you choose which to install.

 <p align="center">
 <img src="https://github.com/nevillejackson/Unix/blob/main/initdiversity/antixid2025-1.png?raw=true">
 </p>

-I chose the generic version ( highlighted), because I wanred an install.
+I chose the generic version ( highlighted), because I wanted an install.
 The others are for looking at live systems.
-Look at the F1 to F7 options if you want to fiddle settings For example F1 will tel you that there is user `demo` with passwd `demo`, and the root passwd is `root` I took the defaults
+Look at the F1 to F7 options if you want to fiddle settings For example F1 will tell you that there is user `demo` with passwd `demo`, and the root passwd is `root` I took the defaults
 It then produces a live Antix screen with an `Installer` button